WojciechMatuszewski/programming-notes/aws/serverless/learn-you-some-lambda-best-practice.md

 I've also took a stab at writing a custom runtime with Go.
 [You can check the code here](https://github.com/WojciechMatuszewski/lambda-go-custom-runtime-example).

+> You can find the demo of AWS Lambda web adapter [here](https://www.youtube.com/watch?v=ArsTZ2y7u80).

 ### Custom runtime and Lambda Runtime API

 - they are like a middleman between _AWS Lambda Runtime API_ and your handler.
 The Runtime API exposes an HTTP API that the runtime can use.